meKaushikBanerjee/hulu-clone-2.0/README.md

 ## What is in it?

-- You can surf around the site to find details about your favourite movies.
 - Watchlist functionality is there and you can add *yet to be watched* movies into that list.
 - Movies are segregated by various genres and you can look around for movies in whatever genre you prefer.
-- There is a search functionality available and don't forget to choose whether you are searching for a movie or a tv show.
-- Casting Page is available, just look for the button.
-- Some of your local language movies may be available, try looking for them.

 ## What's not in it?

 - Obviously, you **can't watch** any of the movies or tv shows.
 This is just a project for my portfolio.